 Question: What type of questions are asked in JEE from “salt analysis” chapter?

 Illustration: A colourless solid X produces black spots on the skin.
-Aqueous solution of X gives brown ring test and gives a yellow precipitate with potassium iodide solution.
+An aqueous solution of X gives a brown ring test and gives a yellow precipitate with potassium iodide solution.
 The compound X is ____________.

 - Iron (II) Nitrate

 - Zinc Nitrate